Mother's Daughter (song)

 "Mother's Daughter" is a song by American singer Miley Cyrus.
-It first appeared as a digital track on Cyrus' second EP She Is Coming on May 31, 2019, then it was released to radio in early June by RCA Records, as the lead single from the record.
+It was released consecutively as the lead single with Cyrus' second EP She Is Coming, on May 31, 2019 by RCA Records.
 It was written by Cyrus, Alma Miettinen, and its producer Andrew Wyatt.
 The Wuki remix debuted in August, and received a nomination for Best Remixed Recording at the 62nd Annual Grammy Awards.
 Its music video won two MTV Video Music Awards in 2020.

 Composition

 "Mother's Daughter" is 3 minutes and 39 seconds long.
 It was written by Cyrus, Alma Miettinen and its producer Andrew Wyatt.
 Lyrically, the song was described as a women's empowerment anthem.
 It focuses on the mother-daughter duo's strong relationship, and references how the singer's mother, Tish Cyrus, told her she'd "make it", singing: "I put my back into it, my heart in it/So I did it, yeah I did it.".
 Additionally, Cyrus describes herself as "nasty and evil", and explains that she has the freedom to do as she wishes: "Don't fuck with my freedom/I came up to get me some/I'm nasty, I'm evil/Must be something in the water or that I'm my mother's daughter", she sings in the chorus.